Skip to main content

 Figure \(\PageIndex{9}\) shows events associated with the activation of EGFR.

-Once bound and activated by binding of growth factors protein signals, the intracellular domains of the now dimeric EGFR autophosphorylates themselves on selected tyrosine side chains.
-This then recruits a protein called Growth factor receptor-bound protein 2 (GRB2), which has an SH2 (Sarc Homology 2) domain that binds phosphotyrosine motifs in proteins.
-GRB2 acts as an adaptor protein in that in addition to the SH2 domain, it has two SH3 (Sarc Homology 3) domains that bind proline-rich domains on other signaling proteins, including the protein Son of sevenless homolog (SOS).
+Once bound and activated by binding of growth factor protein signals, the intracellular domains of the now dimeric EGFR autophosphorylate themselves on selected tyrosine side chains.
+This then recruits a protein called Growth factor receptor-bound protein 2 (GRB2), which has an SH2 (Src Homology 2) domain that binds phosphotyrosine motifs in proteins.
+GRB2 acts as an adaptor protein, possessing a SH2 domain and two SH3 (Src Homology 3) domains that bind to proline-rich domains on other signaling proteins, including the protein Son of Sevenless homolog (SOS).
 GRB2 does not have enzymatic activity.

 The adaptor protein GRB2 binds through its SH3 domain to the protein SOS, which then interacts with the protein Ras.
 This last member in the recruited complex is named because it causes Rat Sarcomas.
-There are many variants of these proteins but three are key in humans, HRas, KRas, and NRas.
-Ras is perhaps the key member of the family of intracellular small G proteins that bind GDP/GTP and are activated on the exchange of GTP for GDP.
-The proteins also have intrinsic GTPase activity as is found in the Gα protein of the heterotrimeric Gαβγ protein.
+There are many variants of these proteins, but three are key in humans: HRas, KRas, and NRas.
+Ras is perhaps the key member of the family of intracellular small G proteins that bind GDP and GTP, and are activated upon the exchange of GTP for GDP.
+The proteins also have intrinsic GTPase activity, as is found in the Gα protein of the heterotrimeric Gαβγ protein.

 Once RAS is activated (bound to GTP), it binds and activates key kinases in the cell, including the lipid kinase PI3K and RAF, a kinase shown in Figure \(\PageIndex{8}\).
 Control of RAS activity is critical in signaling.
 It is one of the most commonly mutated proteins in cancer cells.
-Mutations that inhibit the intrinsic GTPase activity keep the protein active, leading to unregulated cell growth, proliferation, and differentiation, hallmarks of cancer cells.
+Mutations that inhibit the intrinsic GTPase activity of the protein prevent it from being deactivated, leading to unregulated cell growth, proliferation, and differentiation — hallmarks of cancer cells.

 The domain structures of GRB2 and SOS are shown in Figure \(\PageIndex{10}\).
 The proline-rich domain (motif) is not shown in the figure.